 The absence of trajectories for quantum mechanical particles has important consequences.
-The wavefunction for two - or more

--strictly identical particles must have a special property it must be either symmetric or antisymmetric when we interchange the variables of the two particles.
-This is because there is no way we can mark them as particle number 1 and particle number 2 and watch them travel and keep track of which is which - they don't travel on trajectories!
-Thus even for particles which would have been classically viewed as "noninteracting", there is in quantum mechanics either an affinity or a mutual repulsion caused by identity alone.
-One sees here a blurring of the classical distinction between kinematics and dynamics
+The wave function for two or more strictly identical particles must have a special property; it must be either symmetric or antisymmetric when we interchange the variables of the two particles.
+This is because there is no way we can mark them as particle number 1 and particle number 2 and watch them travel and keep track of which is which-they don't travel on trajectories!
+Thus even for particles which would have been classically viewed as "non-interacting", there is in quantum mechanics either an affinity or a mutual repulsion caused by identity alone.
+We see here a blurring of the classical distinction between kinematics and dynamics.

-Many of the strange and nonintuitive features of quantum mechanics recounted above bothered some of the founders of quantum theory - notably Einstein, Schrodinger and de Broglie from the very beginning Einstein declared that "The belief in an external world independent of the perceiving subject is the basis of all natural science" No doubt it was such an attitude that lay behind the construction of the well-known Einstein-Podolskyparadox Einstein used to refer to the conventional Bohr-Rosen Heisenberg interpretation of quantum mechanics as a "tranquillizing philosophy "Schrodinger too was unhappy with the idea that it was only observation that endowed a system with definite properties, and in an eloquent sentence he asks if before the evolution of living organisms with brains, "Should it all have been a performance to empty stalls?
-Nay, may we call a world that nobody contemplates even that?"
-In a famous example, Schrodinger brought out the extremely bizarre consequences of extending the superposition principle to macroscopic dimensions.
-In a certain experiment involving an unfortunate cat, he contrived a situation where, if quantum mechanics were applicable, the state of the cat would have to be described by a wave function which is a linear superposition of a wavefunction for a dead cat and the one for a living cat Only observation of the cat at a suitable time would lead to a definite outcome - it would be found alive or dead - but quantum mechanics forbids declaring or assuming that before the observation the cat was already definitely alive or dead.
+Many of the strange and non-intuitive features of quantum mechanics recounted above bothered some of the founders of quantum theory - notably Einstein, Schrödinger and de Broglie - from the very beginning.
+Einstein declared,

+The belief in an external world independent of the perceiving subject is the basis of all natural science.

+No doubt it was such an attitude that lay behind the construction of the well-known Einstein-Podolsky-Rosen paradox.
+Einstein used to refer to the conventional Bohr-Heisenberg interpretation of quantum mechanics as a "tranquillizing philosophy".
+Schrödinger too was unhappy with the idea that it was only observation that endowed a system with definite properties; and in an eloquent sentence he asks if before the evolution of living organisms with brains,

+Should it all have been a performance to empty stalls?
+Nay, may we call a world that nobody contemplates even that?

+In a famous example, Schrödinger brought out the extremely bizarre consequences of extending the superposition principle to macroscopic dimensions.
+In a certain experiment involving an unfortunate cat, he contrived a situation where, if quantum mechanics were applicable, the state of the cat would have to be described by a wave function which is a linear superposition of a wave function for a dead cat and the one for a living cat.
+Only the observation of the cat at a suitable time would lead to a definite outcome - it would be found alive or dead - but quantum mechanics forbids declaring or assuming that before the observation the cat was already definitely alive or dead.
 The observation causes the collapse of its wave function to one or the other state.
 But what of the cat's own feelings in the matter?